IanLewis42/GravStorm/readme.txt

 If you're curious as to what it looks like, there should be some screenshots in the same directory as this file.

+Gravstorm can be played as:
+- Single player (Mission, race, practice).
+- Local multiplayer split screen (1-4 human players, 0-3 AI controlled ships) (Windows & Raspberry Pi).
+- 1 human player vs. 1-3 AI controlled ships.
+(Android)
+- Network multiplayer (2-4 players) (Any platform, or combination of platforms).

 REQUIREMENTS
 ------------
 o Raspberry Pi
   I built/ran it under Raspbian.
 If you just want to run it, you'll need Raspbian too.
 There are two versions, which one you need depends on the version of your RPi hardware, and version of Raspbian.
 See Installation section for details.
 If you want to build it yourself, feel free to try under any OS you want ;-)
   ~30MB free disk/SD card space.
   TV / Monitor plugged into the Pi.
-It only runs full-screen (not in a window) and VNC doesn't display anything.
 I've also only run it on a 16:9 TV at a resolution of 1280x720, over HDMI.
 I don't know what happens if your display isn't big enough.
 Feedback welcome :-)
   There don't seem to be any dependencies that aren't in the standard Raspbian Jessie image (as of 23/02/16).

 o Windows
   Should run on any modern version of windows.
-I test on Windows7 32-bit ('cos that's what I have :-) Reported running on Windows XP and Windows 10.
+I test on Windows10 64-bit ('cos that's what I have :-) Reported running on Windows XP and Windows 7.
   If you run it on any other version, please let me know how you get on.

 o Android